optii/glicko2-php/README.md

 Glicko2 is a refinement of the well-known [Elo][2] rating system that adds the concepts of rating deviation, volatility, and rating decay.

-This is a fork of Guangcong Luo's version, going straight from the PDF and trying to match exactly what the PDF states.
+This is a fork of Guangcong Luo's version, going straight from the [PDF][3] and trying to match exactly what the PDF states.
 I also confirmed the test case mentioned in the PDF was accurate, I believe Luo's version was not accurate - Therefore I created this.
 This also keeps tracks of wins/losses/draws for players.